VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Discussion

 \subsection{Design Implications}

-\textbf{Leveraging External Knowledge for Debugging.} To support reasoning debugging when developers lack domain expertise, we consider incorporating external knowledge from the medical domain.
-Potential options include clinical guidelines, medical literature, and expert-authored references, which provide rich contextual and explanatory information.
-However, these sources are largely unstructured, making it difficult to align model reasoning traces or aggregate them into comparable analytical units across cases.
-Knowledge graphs offer an alternative by organizing domain knowledge in a structured form that supports alignment, path construction, and structural comparison of reasoning processes.
-Therefore, we adopt a biomedical knowledge graph (Bio-KG), as it preserves diagnostically important entities and relations in a form well suited for systematic reasoning analysis \cite{su2023ibkh,cui2025kghealthcare,abusalih2023healthcarekg}.
-We note that while KGs are effective for exposing relational and entity-level inconsistencies, they are less expressive in capturing contextual nuances and may be incomplete or outdated \cite{hoyt2019recuration,abusalih2023healthcarekg}.
-For other domains, alternative knowledge representations may be more appropriate for reasoning process debugging.
+\textbf{Leveraging External Knowledge for Debugging.} When developers lack domain expertise, we consider incorporating external medical knowledge, such as clinical guidelines, medical literature, and expert-authored references for reasoning debugging.
+They provide rich contextual information, but their largely unstructured form makes it difficult to align model reasoning traces and compare across cases.
+KGs offer a structured alternative for alignment, path construction, and structural comparison.
+We therefore adopt a Bio-KG, as it preserves diagnostically important entities and relations in a form well suited for systematic reasoning analysis \cite{su2023ibkh,cui2025kghealthcare,abusalih2023healthcarekg}.

+Following prior KG-grounded path generation strategies~\cite{wu2025medreason}, we extract paths as clinically plausible structural references, as they are derived from biomedical entities and typed relations in the Bio-KG.
+LLM pruning removes case-irrelevant paths without adding or modifying KG edges.
+These KG-supported references help identify reasoning steps that lack biomedical support.
+However, missing errors may be under-detected when valid alternative diagnostic paths are absent, while relation and branch errors may be affected by incomplete or outdated KG relations.
+Future work could improve reference reliability with alternative paths, updated knowledge sources, and expert verification for clinically sensitive cases~\cite{hoyt2019recuration,abusalih2023healthcarekg}.

 \textbf{Designing Reasoning Error Types Based on the Knowledge Representation.} Rather than starting from a generic taxonomy of model errors, we derive error abstractions directly from the structural units of the underlying knowledge graph.
 When model reasoning is represented as nodes and directed edges, each reasoning step can be examined from three complementary aspects: the start node, the connecting edge, and the end node.
 This structural perspective makes the resulting error types both operational and tightly aligned with the objects actually being analyzed.
 Each error category corresponds to a distinct failure mode within a single reasoning step, reducing conceptual overlap while maintaining sufficient coverage for downstream analysis.
 More generally, when model behavior is analyzed as a structured process rather than free-form text, error taxonomies can be systematically grounded in the failure modes of the chosen representation, enabling more coherent visual encodings and debugging workflows.